-The pneumatic system controls all of the components listed in Table 7-13.
+The pneumatic system controls all of the components listed in Table 7-14.

 There are multiple pneumatic regulators on this system.
 The main filter/regulator manages incoming air from the air source, keeping it at the pressure needed for the most demanding pneumatic components in the system.
 It is the only regulator than needs to be connected to an air source.
 Some components have their own regulator to further reduce the pressure.
-See Table 7-13 for the optimum pressure settings for each.
+See Table 7-14 for the optimum pressure settings for each.

-Table 7-13: Overview of Pneumatic Components
+Table 7-14: Overview of Pneumatic Components

 Component Description PSI Auto Deck Pusher Pushes each board onto thee load arms to be loaded onto the Infeed Rail.
 Auto Deck Lumber Stops Provides separation between two jobs on Auto Deck conveyor.
 Load Arms Loads the lumber from the lumber feed system onto the Infeed Rail.
 Gripper Clamp Holds the end of the board as it is traveling along the Infeed Rail.
 110 LASM Clamp Holds each board inside the saw chamber and delivers each cut piece to the outfeed clamp.
 Infeed/Outfeed Air Knives Provides a curtain of air at the infeed and outfeed areas to contain dust.
-LASM Rail Chamber Pressurizes the LASM rail chamber to keep out dust 6 LASM Carriage Air Knife Air knife on LASM carriage blows dust off rail as it moves 10 Side Clamp Holds the lumber from the sides while entering the saw chamber.
+Touch Screen Enclosure Cooler Keeps the touch screen enclosure at a consistent temperature.
+Side Clamp Holds the lumber from the sides while entering the saw chamber.
 30 (clamp) Top Clamp Holds the lumber from the top while entering the saw chamber 110 (unclamp) Outfeed Clamp Holds the lumber while exiting the saw chamber.
 60 (clamp) 110 (unclamp)

 Component Description PSI Printer Prints identification on board for each cut piece using air powered print heads.
 SETTING THIS PRESSURE HIGHER THAN RECOMMENDED WILL DAMAGE THE PRINT HEADS!
-12
+15